jugo-amaryl/How_To_LevelUp_Your_AIsCommunicationSkill/HowToUsePGP.md

 8. Remove stegaography, add Tabs as structure shows, and work can start

 - Please note, Kleopatra mostly using the clipboard to reach the data.
 In case you selected a text, pressed CTRL+C (Copy), data will go to Clipboard.
 You will no need to paste it.
 Some versions of Kleopatra has a notepad for Encryption and Decryption.
 In this case you need to Paste (CTRL+V) the PGP message and click to Decrypt.
-- In case you would stuck with the process, here is a [link](https://www.youtube.com/watch?v=lAblt1Qt_ng) to watch DIY video, but you can search on youtube for more.
+- In case you would stuck with the process, here is a [Decryption tutorial link](https://www.youtube.com/watch?v=mwyYRFBcEsU) and an [Encryption tutorial link](https://www.youtube.com/watch?v=lAblt1Qt_ng) *(just to understand the whole process)* to watch DIY video, but you can search on youtube for more.

 ---